What To Do If You Don’t Qualify For LASIK

 But other surgeries such as PRK and RLE can provide vision as clear as LASIK, although your recovery may be a little more challenging.

 LASIK is an amazing feat, blending technology and expertise to help millions achieve their vision goals.
 But, it is not perfect.

 You need to know all the risks as well as the benefits before signing on for the surgery.

-Set up a LASIK consultation at Associates of Ophthalmology.
+Set up a LASIK comprehensive eye exam at Associates of Ophthalmology.
 This is the best way to learn everything you need to know about LASIK.